ares-emulator/ares/README.md

 Usage: ./ares [options] game(s)

-  --help                 Displays available options and exit --terminal             Create new terminal window (Windows only) --fullscreen           Start in full screen mode --pseudofullscreen     Start in pseudo full screen mode
+  --help                 Displays available options and exit --version              Displays the version string of the application --terminal             Create new terminal window (Windows only) --fullscreen           Start in full screen mode --pseudofullscreen     Start in pseudo full screen mode